 How many families accepted during the lottery typically enroll in the school?

-There tends to be about an 80% acceptance rate.
-McAuliffe invites families off of the designated waitlist to fill the open seats.
+There tends to be an 80% acceptance rate.
+McAuliffe invites families off of the designated waitlist until all open seats seats are filled.

 How does the waitlist work?